 Wegener also shares much in common with Galileo.
 Wegener probably had at least as strong a case for Continental Drift in 1929 as Galileo had for the Copernican model in 1633.
 The reason many do not realize this is that the controversy is usually presented as a controversy between Galileo and the Church and not Galileo and other scientists (see Galileo's Battle for the Heavens).
 As a result most discussions of the early Copernican Model do not even mention any problems associated with the Copernican model.
 But it was a scientific controversy and it had many of the same elements of the Continental Drift controversy.

-The tidal argument wasn't the only or the major problem with Galileo's defense of Copernicism.
+The tidal argument wasn't the only problem with Galileo's defense of Copernicism.
 Wegener's critics never presented strong arguments that Continental Drift couldn't have happened or that it wasn't happening.
 They did show that the mechanism that Wegener suggested was driving Continental Drift was inadequate.
 The scientists of Galileo's day did have scientifically valid reasons to doubt a moving earth.
 A moving earth required that a phenomenon known as stellar parallax (see Copernicism and Stellar Parallax) would be observed .
 No one in Galileo's day or for two centuries after his death was able to observe this phenomenon.

 Another argument against Copernicism was very simple and in its own way, empirical.
 In 1551, only 8 years after Copernicus's death, the Prutenic tables were developed from the Copernican model to predict the positions of stars and planets.
 There was 80 years of experience in comparing the performance of Copernican-based tables (Prutenic) and Ptolemaic-based tables (Alphonsine).
 It didn't seem that one was much better than the other.
 A reasonable conclusion based on this experience is that if the Ptolemaic was wrong, then the Copernican was not right.
 These scientists did not have computers and advanced statistical techniques to meticulously compare the predictions of the two systems.
 When these tools arrived in the twentieth century their hunch was proven correct; there wasn't much separating the two systems [_3_] .
 Today, it is the Keplerian system of planetary motion that is taught in schools, not the Copernican or the Ptolemaic.
 Galileo knew of Kepler's model and had never accepted it during his lifetime.